Erythromycin Oral SuspensionPronunciation

-Onset of pseudomembranous colitis symptoms may occur during or after antibiotic treatment.
-(See WARNINGS.)
+Onset of pseudomembranous colitis symptoms may occur during or after antibacterial treatment.
+(See WARNINGS section.)

 Allergic reactions ranging from urticaria to anaphylaxis have occurred.
 Skin reactions ranging from mild eruptions to erythema multiforme, Stevens-Johnson syndrome, and toxic epidermal necrolysis have been reported rarely.

 There have been reports of interstitial nephritis coincident with erythromycin use.